HewelFo/HewelFo/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working in my house
-- 🌱 I’m currently learning python + linux
+- 🌱 I’m currently learning rust
-- ⚡ Fun fact: i do programing for fun
+- ⚡ Fun fact: i love programing
 ## Java for the win

 _______________________________________________________________________